huggingface/blog/overview-quantization-transformers.md

 **cross-modality interoperability**: As the only condition to quantize a model is to contain a `torch.nn.Linear` layer, quantization works out of the box for any modality, making it possible to load models such as Whisper, ViT, Blip2, etc. in 8-bit or 4-bit out of the box.

 **0 performance degradation when merging adapters**: (Read more about adapters and PEFT in [this blogpost](https://huggingface.co/blog/peft) if you are not familiar with it).
-If you train adapters on top of base models quantized with bitsandbytes, the base model can be loaded in a higher precision (fp16 of bf16), and the adapters can be merged on top for deployment, with no inference performance degradation.
+If you train adapters on top of the quantized base model, the adapters can be merged on top of of the base model for deployment, with no inference performance degradation.
+You can also [merge](https://github.com/huggingface/peft/pull/851/files) the adapters on top of the dequantized model !
 This is not supported for GPTQ.

 ### autoGPTQ Pros